vue-leaflet/Vue2Leaflet/docs/components/l-icon/README.md

 ## Playground
-Any of the props of `l-geo-json` or the classes that it extends can be used
+Any of the props of `l-icon` or the classes that it extends can be used

 <vuep template="#control-zoom-example"></vuep>